codeboy47/Pokemon-Game/README.md

 ## INSTRUCTIONS

 You have to complete three levels to win this game.
-In each level you will encounter five different pokemons in your path.Your aim is to reach towards a pokeball before the time limit.
+In each level you will encounter five different pokemons in your path.
+Your aim is to reach towards a pokeball before the time limit.
 Time limit decreases as your level increases.
 Plus speed of rival pokemons also increases.
 You are given three lives to complete this challenge.

 ### Grass Level